 Checked and unchecked exceptions

-• Unchecked exceptions are not checked at compile time and typically result from programming errors (e.g., NullPointerException, ArithmeticException)
+Unchecked exceptions are not checked at compile time and usually indicate programming errors, such as NullPointerException or ArithmeticException.

-A try block contains code that may throw an exception, and the catch block handles the exception.
+A try block contains code that might throw an exception.
+If it does, the catch block handles it.

 try {